GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 - Customization: I can fine-tune models for specific tasks

-- Learning: Deep understanding of how LLMs actually work
+- Learning: Deep understanding of how LLMs work

 - Data sovereignty: Complete control over my data